-One of the most disheartening notions when confronted with this record, more so than in the record for this child's sibling at 19182-1617AS, is that the intermediate units in this Commonwealth exist to provide the resources and expertise which individual school district might lack.
+One of the most disheartening notions when confronted with this record, although less so than in the record for this child's sibling in the affiliated case at 19182-1617AS, is that the intermediate units in this Commonwealth exist to provide the resources and expertise which an individual school district might lack.
 As an educational service agency that pools resources for its geographic region of the state, the intermediate unit is the local education agency to whom other local education agencies-the school districts- look to when specialized services, or specialized classrooms, or expert approaches, or infrequent occurrences in programming are necessary.
-All of those things were necessary here for this child, and the IU was found wanting.
+All of those things were necessary here for this child, and the IU was found wanting here in too many regards.

-The IU denied the child FAPE over nearly the entire course of the child's enrollment in early intervention services.
+The IU denied the child FAPE over the course of the child's enrollment in early intervention services.
 Accordingly, an award of compensatory education will follow.